SoftwareAG/c8y-docs/content/device-management-application/monitoring-and-controlling-devices-bundle/working-with-alarms.md

 ### To change the status of an alarm {#to-change-the-status-of-an-alarm}

-To change the status of an alarm, select the alarm and select the desired status.
+To change the status of an alarm, select the alarm and choose the desired status.
 ![Alarms status change button](/images/users-guide/DeviceManagement/devmgmt-alarms-status-change-btn.png) It is also possible to change the status of all alarms to "clear" at once.
 Click **Clear all** in the top menu bar, to clear all alarms of the selected severities.